Eric Bloom: Blue Öyster Cult: 1972–present

 In April 1969, when lead singer Braunstein dropped out of the group, Bloom became the band's vocalist.
 The band went through several name changes, but in 1971 settled on Blue Öyster Cult.
-Their first album was released by Columbia Records in 1972, and they were voted "Best New Band" by Creem magazine.
+Their first album was released by Columbia Records in 1972.

 In 1976, their platinum album Agents of Fortune with its hit "(Don't Fear) the Reaper" launched the band into international fame, though that particular song was sung and written by lead guitarist Buck Dharma.
 Both Creem readers and Rolling Stone critics voted "Don't Fear the Reaper" as the top single of the year.

-Bloom bought his own house in Great Neck in 1976, where he still resides to this day.
+Bloom bought his own house in Great Neck in 1976.

-Bloom has been one of the longtime members of the band throughout the decades, along with original member Buck Dharma (it is estimated that they have given over 4,000 live performances).
-He has co-written many of the band's songs, and often collaborates with writers both inside and outside the music industry.
+Bloom has been one of the longtime members of the band throughout the decades, along with original member Buck Dharma.
 Bloom is credited as playing "stun guitar" on some Blue Öyster Cult works, a term the band uses for the distortion sound of his rhythm guitar.

 Outside work

 Bloom is known for being an avid reader, especially science fiction and fantasy novels.
 He once sent a fan letter to English science-fiction author Michael Moorcock, and then collaborated with him on three songs.
 "Black Blade" was written from the point of view of Moorcock's Elric character, and the other two were "The Great Sun Jester" and "Veteran of the Psychic Wars", the latter of which was used in the original Heavy Metal movie.
-In 1987, Bloom and Moorcock performed the song live at the Dragon*Con convention in Atlanta, Georgia.

-Bloom also collaborated with author Eric Van Lustbader on the song "Shadow Warrior", and in 1998, 2001 and 2020 with cyberpunk author John Shirley on the Heaven Forbid', Curse of the Hidden Mirror and The Symbol Remains albums.
+Bloom also collaborated with author Eric Van Lustbader on the song "Shadow Warrior", and in 1998, 2001 and 2020 with cyberpunk author John Shirley on the Heaven Forbid, Curse of the Hidden Mirror and The Symbol Remains albums.

 In 2006, Bloom began a partnership with artist Philippe Renaudin, to create and sell six elaborately painted custom-made guitars, each one of which interprets a different Blue Öyster Cult song, and each of which was played during BÖC performances.